-Watch out this space for the next update.
+Watch out this space for the next update best diet pills for women.
 And have a great summer!

-I guess you are wondering what I am up to right now and why there are still no photos of the RotoWallet on my blog.
+I guess you are wondering what I am up to right now and why there are still no photos of the RotoWallet on my blog read this.

 I am in the process of converting a prototype to a serial product.
 Small series that is, but still.
 Prototype is one thing, but when you want to start producing, small – expected and of course also unexpected problems turn up.
 And resolving those might take more time than we’d like.
 This is exactly what so often happens with Kickstarter projects.
 As they are mostly fundend still in prototype or even in an early concept stage and when they succeed with possibly even higher backer number than expected, the pressure to bring the final product to market is great as backers often get frustrated with delays.

 So how did I come to slim / minimal wallets?